Saltwater Weekly Fishing Report Week of July 2, 2025

 - Texas City

 - GOOD.
-75 degrees.
-This week will be cloudy and raining sporadically with some dry times sprinkled in between the winds for great fishing.
-Check the daily forecast or call your favorite bait shop.
-The tides and water levels are alternating between two and four tide days Thursday and Friday that should produce some high fishing activity with the weather changes.
-Water temperatures are just right.
-Anglers are catching speckled trout, redfish, and black drum every day with some occasional sand trout, gafftop, and big croakers.
+80 degrees.
+Beautiful fishing for the next week.
+The tides are changing back to two tide days this weekend coming in during the morning, and water levels drop in the afternoon with the outgoing tides.
+Anglers are catching plenty of speckled trout, redfish, and black drum daily.
 The sheepshead are around structures and piers.
 Wade fishing along the levee or anywhere from the dike has been productive from the beginning to the end still.
-Live shrimp and finger mullet have been the best baits unless you want to use crab to try and catch one of the massive black drum or bull redfish.
+Live shrimp and finger mullet have been the best baits.
 Report by Captain Shane Rilat, North Jetty Bait Camp.
+Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Freeport